WiIIiamTang/term_project_360-420-w2019-section2-Tang-Dinh/src/README.md

 //this method will compute the optimal weights for your training set and save them in the beta array.
 //you can change the learning rate alpha, the max number of iterations it should run for, how much regularization you want.
 //indicate true in the boolean if you want the initial beta weights to be assigned random values from 0 to 1.
 //finally, you can also indicate the tolerance level.
 At each iteration of the gradient descent, the difference is calculated between //each element of the beta array and value it had before.
-If all of the differences are below your tolerance level, the loop is //terminated.
+//If all of the differences are below your tolerance level, the loop is terminated.
 //If you don't want to check for this tolerance level, you can omit the checkForDifference variable while calling the method, and it //will still work.
 ```